 With the start of a new school year, we thought it would be helpful to hear from one of our current students on how to thrive in seminary.
 Edwin Smith is a M.Div. graduate and is currently working on his Th.M. at Phoenix Seminary and these are his top tips for making your first year a success.

-When I had entered my first seminary class last year, more than ten years had passed since I was regularly in a classroom.
+When I had entered my first seminary class, more than ten years had passed since I was regularly in a classroom.
 I had completely forgotten how to write an essay or study for a test.
 I couldn’t even remember basic principles like what to do with a syllabus.
 Still, I wasn’t completely hopeless.
-Having worked as a web developer the last few years, I knew a few tricks such as finding the right tools, building a good workflow, and above all else, how to Google well.
+Having worked as a web developer for the last few years, I knew a few tricks such as finding the right tools, building a good workflow, and above all else, how to Google well.

 I work a full-time job in addition to being a full-time student and having a full-time family, so I knew that I needed some tactics for managing the various buckets of life if I were to retain a modicum of sanity.
 I thought it might be helpful to pass on some of those tactics.

 Of course, I continue to learn new ways to help life run smoothly, and I always have moments of anxiety, where no tactic works except to cast my cares on the Lord.
 However, I trust that these strategies will be of some service, not only in your first year but the rest of graduate school as well!

 Here are 10 tips and tools that helped me make it through the first year of seminary.